elemel/fungeoneer/docs/chapters/03/turning-the-scales.md

 {{ problem.example_map }}
 ```

 The log below shows you exploring the example dungeon, with your location marked `@` on the map.
 The status line now also shows the stack (labeled `St`).
-The stack is shown as a list of numbers, starting with the top and ending with the bottom.
-An empty stack is shown as `[]`.
-For large stacks, only the first few numbers at the top are shown.
+The stack is displayed as a list of numbers, with the top of the stack on the right.
+An empty stack appears as `[]`.
+For large stacks, only the numbers at the top are shown.

 ```
 {{ problem.example_log }}